lightning/bolts/11-payment-encoding.md

 	  multiplier or omitting the multiplier.

 A reader:
-  - if it does not understand the `prefix`:
+  - if it does NOT understand the `prefix`:
     - MUST fail the payment.
   - if the `amount` is empty:
 	  - SHOULD indicate that amount is unspecified [FIXME: indicate where or to whom?].